OHDSI/CaseControl/README.md

 System Requirements
 ===================
-Requires R (version 3.2.2 or higher).
-Installation on Windows requires [RTools](http://cran.r-project.org/bin/windows/Rtools/).
+Requires R. Installation on Windows requires [RTools](http://cran.r-project.org/bin/windows/Rtools/).
 Libraries used in CaseControl require Java.

 Installation
 ============
-1. On Windows, make sure [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed.
-2. The DatabaseConnector and SqlRender packages require Java.
-Java can be downloaded from
-<a href="http://www.java.com" target="_blank">http://www.java.com</a>.
+1. Make sure your R environment is properly configured.
+This means that Java must be installed, and on Windows RTools must be installed.
+See [these instructions](https://ohdsi.github.io/MethodsLibrary/rSetup.html) for how to configure your R environment.
-3. In R, use the following commands to download and install CaseControl:
+2. In R, use the following commands to download and install CaseControl:

   ```r
   install.packages("drat")